 We are excited to bring the Certified Pediatric Massage Therapist Course (CPMT) to the beautiful and serene San Francisco, California.

-This Accredited 2-day professional training, taught by Master Teacher Tina Allen, will be held at the at UCSF/Benioff Children's Hospital.
+This Accredited 2-day professional training, taught by Master Teacher Tina Allen, will be hosted by UCSF/Benioff Children's Hospital, and will be held at the at UCSF Osher Center for Integrative Medicine.

 Established in 1864, the University of California, San Francisco (UCSF) is a world-renowned center of science, scholarship, and health care, with 4,000 graduate students, 1,000 postdoctoral